Alex Witherden: Early life

-Witherden focused on his rehab, he rode an electric scooter around school as it was the best way to keep weight off his leg, he also hit the Geelong Falcons gym after dropping down to 75kg during his injury, his weight improved to 80kg and improved his diet, cutting down on his favourite, McDonald's frozen Coke plus ate less bread.
-One of his good friends Ash Morton (cousin of Cale, Mitch and Jarryd), used to tempt him with KFC lunch but he repeatedly refused.
+Witherden focused on his rehab, he rode an electric scooter around school as it was the best way to keep weight off his leg, he also hit the Geelong Falcons gym after dropping down to 75 kg during his injury, his weight improved to 80 kg and improved his diet, cutting down on his favourite McDonald's frozen Coke plus ate less bread.
 Where at one time he would have three or four sandwiches in his lunchbox, he then would opt for a chicken salad.
 He took advice during the setback from fellow draftee and friend Jy Simpkin, who broke his right leg a month earlier and Carlton player Darcy Lang who suffered a similar injury.